matrixorigin/matrixorigin.io/docs/MatrixOne/Security/access-control.md

 ## System Permission

-System permissions are those of the initial system account.
-The system account can create and delete other accounts, and manage accounts.
-A system account cannot manage other resources of other accounts.
+System permissions are those of the initial system root.
+The system root can create and delete other accounts, and manage accounts.
+A system root cannot manage other resources of other accounts.

 |Permissions|Description|
 |---|---|